veronikaro/MonteCarloMarkovChainMethods/README.md

 #### Thoughts:
 Denoising techniques can be especially beneficial for real-time computer vision applications & improving performance of neural networks that deal with classification & detection

-## Notes on using samplers
+## Notes on using the samplers
-1. Convert an image to black & white
+1. Convert an image to its black & white version
-2. Add a noise to it
+2. Add a noise to it using noiser.py
 3. Reduce the number of channels from 3 to 1
 4. Convert the image to the Ising model representation

 ## Considered types of noise
-* Flip noise with p parameter
+* Flip noise with the parameter **p** - a probability of the pixel being written wrong
-* Additive Gaussian noise with sigma parameter
+* Additive Gaussian noise with the **sigma** parameter

 ## Scripts that can be run separately from the command line: